jkaplan55/ISOr3/ReadMe.md

 * `git submodule update --init --recursive`
 * `git add --all`
 * `git commit -m "First Commit`
-*  Test to make sure the solution builds
+*  Test to make sure the solution builds.
+It will not build if a commit doesn't exist.
 * `git remote add origin [GithubRepoOrigin]`
 * `git push -u origin main`